-Bolt and Pace
+Bolt & Pace

 What better way to see an island than on foot?
 Join us as we traverse the space in which we live while having a work out — after all, there is absolutely no reason one cannot get in shape while enjoying a view.

-Hanging Out With Jesus
+Hanging out with Jesus

 We form a support community of and for believers — and we aim to grow together in the faith through better knowing Jesus.

-Tembusu College Debate Club
+Tembusu Debate Society